 Playa Del Carmen Nightlife Dress Code

 What should you wear when going out?
-Well it depends on what bar or club you are going to.
+Well, it depends on what bar or club you are going to.
 Overall, Playa Del Carmen is a casual place by most standards.
 Not many actually have a strict dress code but here are some rules to go by.

 - Local do like to dress up a bit.
 Even on those hot summer nights, locals will put on pants and guys will have a button dress shirt.
-Tourist are usually more casual because you are on vacation after all and most don’t want to bring a huge wardrobe.
+Tourists are usually more casual because you are on vacation after all and most don’t want to bring a huge wardrobe.

 - Mandala would be the more dressed up club but not by much.
 Guys usually have a polo or button up shirt but not necessarily tucked in.
 Women wear dressier tops sometimes with nice shorts, pants or a flirty skirt.